 - Follow family members from room to room

-- Seek reassurance and attention
+- Seek attention and reassurance

 - Prefer being part of daily routines